aiboli/blog/README.md

-# blog
+# Strapi application

-this is A blog
+A quick description of your strapi application